-Universal Serial Bus port problems Action The Universal Serial Verify that: Bus ports cannot be accessed.
+Universal Serial Bus port problems Action The Universal Serial Bus ports cannot be accessed.
+Verify that: 1.
 Each port is assigned a unique address.
-See Configuration/Setup utility program for more information.
+See Chapter 4, "Using the Configuration/Setup Utility program" on page 43 and follow the instructions to view the configuration settings.
 The USB device is properly installed and firmly seated.
 If you cannot correct the problem, have the computer serviced.